Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Methods

 For \emph{$K$-satisfiability problems}, or $K$-Sat for short, we introduce $M$ clauses of the form $(s_{\mu_1} \vee \overline{s}_{\mu_2}\vee \dots\vee s_{\mu_K})$ labeled by $\mu=1,\dots,M$, each with $K$ variables or their negation; the symbol $\vee$ corresponds to the ``or'' logical relation and the variables with an overline are negated.
 In this case, $E(\vs)$ is given by

 where randomly drawn $J_{\mu, k}=\pm 1$ corresponds to the presence of the original or the negated $k$-th variable in clause $\mu$.
 With the factor of $\frac{1}{2^K}$, each violated clause increases the energy by $1$ and the total energy is equivalent to the number of violated clauses.
 The ground state of the system is attained when $E=0$, i.e. all clauses are satisfied.
 Depending on the ratio $\alpha = M/N$, the system exhibits various phases including a satisfiable phase at small $\alpha$ with an algorithmic-easy and -hard regime, followed by an unsatisfiable phase at large $\alpha$~\cite{mezard2002random}.
+The phase transition between the ``easy'' and the ``hard'' phases is only well defined for systems in the thermodynamics limit, but not for small systems studied here; \cut{nevertheless, algorithmic-easy and -hard regimes are still present in small systems as an $k$-Sat problem is more difficult to solve as $\alpha$ increases.} nevertheless, we show cases with $\alpha=1$ and $\alpha=4$ which correspond to the ``easy'' and the ``hard'' phases in the thermodynamics limit.

-\emph{Coarse-grained Energy Landscape} (CEL) - Since there are $N$ Boolean variables in the above systems, there are $2^N$ different variable configurations.
-If we consider two configurations $\vs_a$ and $\vs_b$ to be connected in the configurational space if their hamming distance is $|\vs_a-\vs_b|=1$, i.e. they differ only in the state of a single variable, the configurational space is effectively a $N$-dimensional hypercube.
+Since there are $N$ Boolean variables in the above systems, there are $2^N$ different variable configurations.
+If we consider two configurations $\vs_a$ and $\vs_b$ to be connected in the configurational space if their hamming distance is $|\vs_a-\vs_b|=1$, i.e. they differ only in the state of a single variable, the configurational space is effectively an $N$-dimensional hypercube.

 To present this hypercube as an energy landscape, we take advantage of the integer disorders $J$ defined in the above systems, which lead to discrete energy levels.
 We then represent each variable configuration $\vs$ as a node in a network; two nodes are connected by a link if their hamming distance is 1.
 Next, we arrange nodes with the same energy on the same horizontal level in the network, with lower-energy configurations located at a lower row.
 We call this the \emph{full energy landscape} (FEL).
-For the sake of clear illustration, we show an example of FEL for a small $3$-Sat toy problem with $N=5$ and $\alpha=4$ in \fig{fig_fel}(a).
-One can see clearly how the $2^N=32$ different configurations are connected and arranged at different energy levels.
-Nevertheless, as $N$ further increases, the number of states increases exponentially and FELs quickly become computational infeasible and difficult to be clearly visualized.
+For the sake of clear illustration, we show an example of FEL of a small $3$-Sat toy problem with $N=5$ and $\alpha=4$ in \fig{fig_fel}(a).
+One can see clearly how the $2^N=32$ different configurations are connected and arranged in different energy levels.
+Nevertheless, as $N$ further increases, the number of states increases exponentially and FELs quickly become computationally infeasible and difficult to be clearly visualized.